 Maya has a playroom that’s great for younger children, and the same goes for Kad Suan Gaew’s retro playroom.
 The latter is across from a very old school, awesome arcade and game area, while Maya’s game area has loads of modern gaming options.

 Central Airport Mall has our daughter’s second favorite play area, which has a baking and colouring station for kids to create in, as well as go carts.
+You can find it on the top floor, next to the arcade and food court.

 As I mentioned, most Bic C’s and some larger Tescos have indoor play areas too.
 They are usually located near the food court.